 Nevada Power Purchase Agreements (PPAs)

-A Power Purchase Agreement, also known as a PPA, may sound good at first, but it actually costs more.
-A PPA is a solar panels lease.
-Instead of owning the panels, solar customers pay to use the solar company’s panels.
+A Power Purchase Agreement, also known as a PPA, may sound good at first, but it costs more.
+PPA is a fancy name for a solar lease.
+Instead of owning the solar panels, solar customers pay for the energy they use from the company-owned solar panels.

-Leasing solar lower customer’s monthly bills by paying less per watt of power.
-If the goal is only to decrease the monthly bill, this may be a good option.
-However, if long-term savings is the goal, a PPA won’t be as viable of an option.
+Leasing solar lowers customer’s monthly bills by paying less per watt for power.
+If the customer only cares about decreasing the monthly bill, leasing may prove a good option.
+However, if long-term savings have more importance, a PPA isn’t as viable.

-Those that get solar leases actually end up paying more for their energy over 25 years on a PPA than they would with a 15-year loan.
+Those who enter solar leases end up paying more for their energy over their 25-year PPA than they would with a 15-year loan.
 Individuals also don’t receive any of the state or federal incentives that come with owning a home solar array.
 Instead, all of these incentives go to the solar company that owns the solar panels, and the utility pays the solar company for excess solar generation put on the grid.
 While these are not comprehensive details for owning vs. leasing panels, they’re a good starting point for homeowners weighing the pros and cons of each.